8.83° overcast clouds

 - The wearing of face coverings is no longer expected in communal areas.

-- There will be an expectation that staff work from home for 5 full days if they test positive.
+- If a member of staff tests positive on privately purchased Covid-19 testing, there will be an expectation that staff work from home for 5 full days.
 We will continue this practice with staff to protect pupils with increased vulnerability.

 Illness and Covid-19: As we learn to live with Covid-19, school will begin to treat Covid-19 like most other illnesses.